Spectral Conditions for the Ingleton Inequality: Preliminaries

-All our random variables will be taking values in finite alphabets.
+All random variables in this article take values in finite alphabets.
 We will use the following syntactic-semantic rule: for random variables $X,A,U,\dots$ we denote their alphabets by the same letter in san-serif, that is $\Xsf,\Asf,\Usf,\dots$, respectively.
 We say that $x\in\Xsf$ is an \emph{atom} of $X$, if $\Pbb[X=x]>0$.
-By $\sharp(X)$ we denote the number of atoms, that is the cardinality of the support of the distribution of $X$.
+We denote by $\sharp(X)$ the number of atoms, that is the cardinality of the support of the distribution of $X$.

-For a tuple of jointly distributed random variables $\Xbf=(X_{i}\st i=0,\dots,n-1)$ and a set of indices $I\in 2^{[n]}$ we denote by $X_{I}$ a joint random variable of the subcollection $(X_{i}\st I\in I)$.
-We stress that $X_{I}$ is a single random variable, where we forget all the marginalization structures of the collection.
+For a tuple of jointly distributed random variables $\Xbf=(X_{i}\st i=0,\dots,n-1)$ and a set of indices $I\in 2^{[n]}$ we denote by $X_{I}$ a joint random variable of the subcollection $(X_{i}\st i\in I)$.
+We stress that $X_{I}$ is a single random variable, where the marginalization structures of the collection are forgotten.
 For a pair $(X,Y)$ we denote their joint (forgetting the margins) by concatenating the letters, $XY$.
 Similar notation is used for longer tuples.

+We stress here the point, that the tuple of random variables $\Xbf=(X_{i}\st i\in[n])$ and the joint random variable $X_{[n]}$ are distinct objects in our setup.
+We denote the tuple as a comma separated list, while the joint is denoted either by concatenating the corresponding letters or by using subset of indices, as in $X_{I}$.

-We say that a tuple $(X_{i},Y_{j}\st i=0,\dots,n;\,j=0,\dots,k)$ of jointly distributed random variables is an \emph{extension} of $(X_{i}\st i=0,\dots,n)$ or, equivalently, $(Y_{j}\st j=0,\dots,k)$ \emph{extends} $(X_{i}\st i=0,\dots,n)$.
+We say that a tuple $(X_{i},Y_{j}\st i=0,\dots,n; \,j=0,\dots,k)$ of jointly distributed random variables is an \emph{extension} of $(X_{i}\st i=0,\dots,n)$ or, equivalently, $(Y_{j}\st j=0,\dots,k)$ \emph{extends} $(X_{i}\st i=0,\dots,n)$.

-We denote by $H(X)$ or $H(X|Y)$ the entropy of random variable $X$ or the entropy of random variable $X$ conditioned on $Y$, respectively.
-Besides we will use the following notations
+Besides the standard notations $H(X)$, $H(X|Y)$, $I(X; Y)$, $I(X; Y|Z)$ for (conditional) entropy and mutual information, we will use the following notations

 Observe that $\L(X,Y)$ satisfies the usual properties of a metric (positivity, symmetry, the triangle inequality), see e.g., \cite[exercise~2.9]{cover1999elements}.
+We use natural base for logarithm through the article.

 For an atom $y\in\Ysf$ in the alphabet of $Y$ we denote by $X|y$ the conditioned random variable, in lieu of more conventional $X|Y=y$.
 This should not cause a problem, since alphabets of random variables are always explicitly given and tacitly assumed to be disjoint.